Deaf-Blind Awareness Week, June 23 – 29, 2019

-In 2018, we are celebrating Helen Keller Deaf-Blind Awareness Week from June 24 to June 30.
-The theme this year is INVESTING IN YOUTH TO ENRICH OUR FUTURE.
+In 2019, we are celebrating Helen Keller Deaf-Blind Awareness Week from June 23rd to June 29th.
+The theme this year is MAKING CONNECTIONS WITH THE DEAF-BLIND COMMUNITY.

 Links to General Information on deaf-blindness: